Dograffe/NovyXtreme/README.md

 # NovyXtreme

-**NovyXtreme** is a re-make of the classic WormholeXtreme plugin, designed for use on Novylen—the oldest Minecraft server.
+**NovyXtreme** is a re-make of the classic WormholeXtreme plugin, designed for use on Novylen - the oldest Minecraft server.
 This plugin allows players to create and use obsidian "Stargates" to teleport between locations across the server.

 ## Features